What is Taxonomy? Classification, Examples, Levels

 This method was introduced by scientific scientist Carl Linnaeus.
 In 1751 he published a book named “Philosophia Botanica” which explains binomial nomenclature.
 Following that in 1753 he published another book named “Species Plantarum” classifying 5900 plants.
 Finally, in 1758, he published another Book titled “Systema Naturae” where he classified 4326 animals.

-What are nomenclature committees?
+What are Nomenclature Committees?

 These are groups of scientists who name organisms according to the binomial nomenclature system.
 There are four main committees: